 Autism.

 He becomes 14.
-“I had a problem accepting it, to the point wherein I become actually dissatisfied with myself,” Harville said.
+“I had a problem accepting it, to the point wherein I become dissatisfied with myself,” Harville said.
 “I started out looking again on moments and notion, ‘Is this why people lose their endurance with me?'”
 But his dad and mom had been there for him.
 He saw a counselor.
-He discovered his groove at the brand new school.
-And he found out, he stated, that what before everything the idea became a weak point, turned into as a substitute his best strength — a lesson he now hopes to train other children with autism.
+He discovered his groove at the brand-new school.
+And he found out, he stated, that what before everything the idea became a weak point, turned into a substitute for his best strength — a lesson he now hopes to teach other children with autism.

-On Saturday, Harville, now 23, has become the first to graduate from Western Kentucky University’s Kelly Autism Program with a degree in fundamental and special training.
+On Saturday, Harville, now 23, became the first to graduate from Western Kentucky University’s Kelly Autism Program with a degree in fundamental and special training.

 ‘We struggled with it’ Harville was first identified with autism at age four.
 “We struggled with it at the beginning,” stated his dad, Brad Harville.
 “We did not just like the idea of putting that diagnosis on him.”
 In the years yet to come, Harville would additionally be identified with obsessive-compulsive disease and interest deficit hyperactivity disease.